koka-community/web/README.md

 Eventually we will also support WASM.

 > [!WARNING]
-> This repository is a WIP, and the package is currently basically not implemented
+> This repository is a WIP, and the package is currently basically not implemented.
 > The plan is to reuse the generators from the Dart language, but generate Koka code.
 > Eventually we might transition to a more optimized workflow for Koka, without all of the extras we don't need.
 > The below documentation is related to Dart still, and will be updated as we design an appropriate API.